 Check their references.

-5. Communicate and sign
+5. Communicate and sign.

 Establish your expected communication and timeline.

 Finalize your timeline so both parties know how long the project will take and how much of your consultant’s time will be dedicated to this account.
+For example, while an online fundraising project might take just a few months, you might need a consultant for a year or more when planning a capital campaign.

 Determine how your consultant will be paid.

 You’ll also need to discuss the costs of the contract.
 How will your nonprofit pay your consultant?
-You may be paying a flat fee, a retainer, or an hourly rate.
+You may be paying a flat fee, a retainer or an hourly rate.
+Make sure both you and your consultant are comfortable with the final decision.

 Finalize your goals and responsibilities.

 Determine your nonprofit’s goals and responsibilities, along with your consultant’s responsibilities.
 It’s important to know how your consultant will collaborate with your nonprofit’s internal operations.
+You’ll also want to discuss what tools you’ll use to track your project’s success, such as fundraising software and CRM platforms like Salesforce, and decide on which metrics to pay attention to.

 The relationship your nonprofit has with your consultant will rely heavily on open communication, so make sure both you and your consultant understand your project’s needs and goals from the beginning.